#TIA2020… cast your vote for the top 20

 If you would like to receive a newsletter, simply sign up here.
 To view photos of the elimination round, visit Facebook and Twitter to get a taste of the competition.

-The winner of The Insurance Apprentice wins a trip to Lloyds of London, sponsored by Lloyds of London, a R75 000 bursary, sponsored by Inseta, a R20 000 cash prize, sponsored by the Graduate Institute of Financial Sciences (GIFS), a R10 000 cash prize, sponsored by Tracker, a tech prize sponsored by Innosys, another tech type prize, sponsored by Genasys Technologies, a prize sponsored by CIB, and so much more!
+The winner of The Insurance Apprentice wins a trip to Lloyds of London, sponsored by Lloyds of London, a R75 000 bursary, sponsored by Inseta, a R20 000 cash prize, sponsored by the Graduate Institute of Financial Sciences (GIFS), a R10 000 cash prize, sponsored by Tracker and an apple watch, sponsored by Genasys Technologies.

-The runner up wins a bursary from GIFS worth R27 500.
+The runner up wins a bursary from GIFS worth R27 500 and a prize sponsored by CIB.
 Third place will also receive a bursary from GIFS worth R27 500.
+Two apprentices will also receive prizes sponsored by Liberty and Innosys.

 Proud sponsors of #TIA2020